SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### Stopping, Starting, Restarting

 The `rancher start`, `rancher stop` and `rancher restart` commands share a common syntax.
 Stacks are started/restarted/stopped by specifying the stack name.
-Individual containers and services are stopped by specifying the name of the service or container.
+Individual services and containers are stopped by specifying the name of the service or container.

 !!!Warning
-    After upgrading a service or stack, the `rancher stop` `start` and `restart` commands cannot be used until the you have verified the upgrade and removed the old containers using the `rancher up --confirm-upgrade` command.
+    After upgrading a service or stack, the `rancher stop` `start` and `restart` commands cannot be used until the you have verified the upgrade and removed the old containers using the `rancher up --confirm-upgrade` command. **Always remove containers after a successful upgrade.**

     If you do not remove the old containers, the command will fail with this error:

         $ rancher stop elvis-flask-demo
         error 1st1969: Bad response statusCode [422].
 Status [422 status code 422].
 Body: [baseType=error, code=InvalidState, fieldName=Service app is not in valid state to be deactivated: upgraded] from [https://rancher.spin.nersc.gov/v2-beta/projects/1a1221788/stacks/1st1969/?action=deactivateservices]